 Tip 3: Do not depend on the HARP logo.
 The problem is that anyone can use the logo until they get caught.
 Some of the current HARP emails will use the logo and some will not.
 Do not depend on a logo as a sign of validity.

-If a HARP refinancing is something you’re interested in, ditch those spam emails—they’ll only bring you a virus, malware, or make you the victim of identity theft—and check out the real program at HARP.gov.
+If a HARP refinancing is something you’re interested in, ditch those spam emails—they’ll only bring you a virus, malware, or make you the victim of identity theft—and check out these guidelines from the Chamber of Commerce.